Multinational corporation: Mining

-Mining of gold, silver, copper, and oil was a major activity early on and remains so today.
-International mining companies became prominent in Britain in the 19th century, such as the Rio Tinto company, founded in 1873, which started with the purchase of sulfur and copper mines from the Spanish government.
-Rio Tinto, now based in London and Melbourne, Australia, has made many acquisitions and expanded globally to mine aluminum, iron ore, copper, uranium, and diamonds.
-European mines in South Africa began opening in the late 19th century, producing gold and other minerals for the world market, jobs for locals, and business and profits for companies.
+Mining of gold, silver, and copper was a major activity in the colonial period and remains so today.
+International mining companies became prominent in Britain in the 19th century, such as the Rio Tinto company, founded in 1873 to purchase sulphur and copper mines from the Spanish government.
+The corporation made many acquisitions and expanded globally to mine aluminum, iron, copper, uranium, and diamonds.
+European mines in South Africa began operations in the late 19th century, producing gold and other minerals for the world market.
 Cecil Rhodes (1853–1902) was one of the few businessmen in the era who became Prime Minister (of South Africa 1890–1896).
 His mining enterprises included the British South Africa Company and De Beers.
 The latter company practically controlled the global diamond market from its base in southern Africa.

 Oil

-In 1945, the United States was the world's largest oil producer.
-However, its reserves were declining due to high demand.
-Therefore, the United States turned to foreign oil sources, which had a significant impact on the recovery of the West after World War II.
-Most of the world's oil was found in Latin America and the Middle East, particularly in the Arab states of the Persian Gulf.
-This increase in non-American production was enabled by multinational corporations known as the Seven Sisters.

-The "Seven Sisters" was a common term for the seven multinational companies that dominated the global petroleum industry from the mid-1940s to the mid-1970s.